trawick/edurepo/STATUS.md

 Bugs of interest
 ================

+* Follow updates to requests package to see when we can remove workarounds for issue 2192.
+* Follow updates to requests package and Python 2.7.next to see when SNI will be supported and what, if any, needs to change in the edurepo code.
 * Teacher forms should validate uniqueness instead of catching it in the view and slipping in an error message (must initialize forms with extra model data that they don't currently have)
 * Improve formatting of resource view
 * Minimize data transfer by link validator (e.g., grab just first 4-8K of document)